docker/compose/docs/install.md

 2. Mac OS X users are done installing.
 Others should continue to the next step.

-3. Go to the <a href="https://github.com/docker/compose/releases" target="_blank">repository release page</a>.
+3. Go to the <a href="https://github.com/docker/compose/releases" target="_blank">Compose repository release page on GitHub</a>.

-4. Enter the `curl` command in your terminal.
+4. Follow the instructions from the release page and run the `curl` command in your terminal.

+     > Note: If you get a "Permission denied" error, your `/usr/local/bin` directory probably isn't writable and you'll need to install Compose as the superuser.
+Run `sudo -i`, then the two commands below, then `exit`.

      The command has the following format: